scott-griffiths/bitstring/doc/array.rst

     Create a new ``Array`` whose elements are set by the ``fmt`` string.
     This can be any format which has a fixed length.
+    See :ref:`format_tokens` and :ref:`compact_format` for details on allowed format strings, noting that only formats with well defined bit lengths are allowed.

     The ``Array`` class is a way to efficiently store data that has a single type with a set length.
     The ``bitstring.Array`` type is meant as a more flexible version of the standard ``array.array``, and can be used the same way. ::